 While our District has provided this instruction in grades 7 and 9, the materials previously used in our schools were last updated in 2006 and beyond being outdated, they relied on old technology.
 The California Healthy Youth Act includes the following changes: new language covering adolescent relationship abuse and sex trafficking; reinforces healthy attitudes, behaviors and relationships; strengthens previous requirements that materials be age appropriate for students of all sexual orientations and genders and updates existing HIV prevention education to reflect developments made in ability to treat and prevent HIV.

-• Protect their sexual and reproductive health from HIV and other sexually transmitted infections and from unintended pregnancy;
+To provide pupils with the knowledge and skills necessary to protect their sexual and reproductive health from HIV and other sexually transmitted infections and from unintended pregnancy;

-• Develop healthy attitudes concerning adolescent growth and development, body image, gender, sexual orientation, relationships, marriage, and family;
+To provide pupils with the knowledge and skills they need to develop healthy attitudes concerning adolescent growth and development, body image, gender, sexual orientation, relationships, marriage, and family;

-• To ensure pupils receive integrated, comprehensive, accurate, and unbiased sexual health and HIV prevention instruction and provide educators with clear tools and guidance to accomplish that end.
+To ensure pupils receive integrated, comprehensive, accurate, and unbiased sexual health and HIV prevention instruction and provide educators with clear tools and guidance to accomplish that end;

 Each year prior to providing instruction the school notifies parents/guardians of the instruction and the materials are available to preview.
 Parents may withdraw their student from the required comprehensive sexual health education and HIV prevention instruction, by providing a signed, written request, using a passive consent or "opt-out" policy.

-7th grade Middle School 2016 Curriculum Preview
+7th grade Middle School 2025 Curriculum Preview & 9th grade High School 2025 Curriculum Preview